Job Configuration with config.yaml

 - Replica Strategy: Use

-to make your jobs configurable without code changes - Dependencies: Keep dependency lists minimal and use specific versions for reproducibility
+config_mapto make your jobs configurable without code changes - Dependencies: Keep dependency lists minimal and use specific versions for reproducibility